In This Section

 Shelly Williamson - Chair

-When my daughter was diagnosed with IIH I asked the consultant for information about IIH and was told there is none and to google it when I got home.
+When my daughter was diagnosed with IIH, I asked the consultant for information about IIH and was told there is none and to google it when I got home.
 I did just that and found the former IIH Support forum where I volunteered and became a moderator.
 Soon after, I was invited to join the team and was instrumental in getting the IIH UK Charity off the ground.
 First as Treasurer, then Secretary and I now hold the position of Chair.
 I have spent the last 13 years working as a volunteer for IIH UK.
-During this time I have taken an active role in supporting others with IIH, attending conferences and taking an active part in the charities activities
+During this time I have taken an active role in supporting others with IIH, attending conferences and taking an active part in the charity's activities

-Clare Parr - Liaison Rep and Acting Secretary
+Clare Parr - Liaison Representative and Trustee

-I was diagnosed with IIH in 2005 and found a small UK based support forum created by a nurse whose Mum had IIH.
-This was invaluable for me as so much was unknown.
+I was diagnosed with IIH in 2005 and found a small UK-based support forum created by a nurse whose Mum had IIH.
+This was invaluable for me, as so much was unknown.
 I found support and friends for life.
-A small group of us felt we needed more support and focus on IIH in the UK, by 2008 IIH UK had its first conference and AGM.
+A small group of us felt we needed more support and focus on IIH in the UK.
+By 2008, IIH UK had its first conference and AGM.

-Amanda Denton - Research Representative
+Amanda Denton - Research Representative and Trustee

 I was diagnosed with IIH in 2014 and found the lack of information and awareness was a barrier to mine and my families learning to live with this condition.
 I was a lecturer in Physiotherapy at Plymouth University and lead a MSc in Neurological Rehabilitation.
 I am a Trustee and Research Rep for IIH UK.

-Betsy Clarke - Treasurer
+Betsy Clarke - Treasurer and Trustee

-My name is Betsy Clarke and I joined the IIH UK Team when my daughter Hollie (who is a secondary school maths teacher), was diagnosed with IIH in 2018.
+My name is Betsy Clarke, and I joined the IIH UK Team when my daughter Hollie (who is a secondary school maths teacher) was diagnosed with IIH in 2018.
 I wanted to help raise awareness and support for this terribly under-mentioned and under-funded condition.
 I began volunteering as Accounts Representative at the 2019 AGM and am now Treasurer.

 Representatives